 About 400 million yrs after the "Big Bang" another phase change occurs, with the name reionisation epoch.
-Once objects started to condense in the early universe that were energetic enough to reionize neutral hydrogen.
+At that time objects started to condense and become energetic enough to reionize neutral hydrogen.
 As these objects formed and radiated energy, the universe reverted from being neutral, to once again being an ionized plasma.
-This occurred between 150 million and one billion years after the Big Bang (6 < z < 20).
+This occurred between 150 million and one billion years after the Big Bang, i.e. in terms of redshift, 6 < z < 20.
 At that time, however, matter had been diffused by the expansion of the universe, and the scattering interactions of photons and electrons were much less frequent than before the lepton-baryon recombination.
 Thus, a universe full of low density ionized hydrogen will remain transparent, as is the case today.

 At later times, the universe pass to the next phase transition, namely structure formation.
 At that time the first stars are forming.
-Those stars are primordial so they are made only by elements with atomic number as high as that of Iron, ${}^{56}{26}$ Fe.
+Those stars are primordial, in the sense that they are the first stars ever created.
+They are made of elements with atomic number as high as that of Iron, $^{56}{26}$ Fe.
 Due to the gravitational force of those massive objects and the expansion of the universe, these objects collide with each other.
 These collision produce high energetic phenomena, that allow the acceleration of particles.
 High speed moving particles produce collisions that produce the highest atomic elements such as that of Uranium, producing heavier stars, clusters of stars and in extend galaxies.
-Those collisions are happening to large gravitational potentials of another unknown matter of our universe which comes with the name Dark Matter.
+Those collisions are happening to large gravitational potentials of another unknown matter of our universe which comes with the name $Dark\ Matter$.
 This exotic matter is responsible for the constant rotational curves of stars within a galaxy.

 At the time of recombination and decoupling the luminous matter (baryons and leptons) and the dark matter interact with each other through gravity.
-At that time gravity is a attractive force.
+At that time gravity is an attractive force.
 The space time is expanding.
-In order to compensate the expansion and the attractive force the hot dense fluid (baryons leptons and photons) is in an oscillatory phase.
-When the photons are released from matter and travel freely through space the baryonic fluid (baryons and leptons) is freezing in space.
-This effect is known as Baryon Acoustic Oscillations (BAO).
+In order to compensate the expansion and the attractive force, the hot dense fluid (baryons leptons and photons) is in an oscillatory phase.
+When the photons are released from matter and travel freely through space, the baryonic fluid (baryons and leptons) is freezing in space.
+This effect is known as $Baryon\ Acoustic\ Oscillations$ (BAO).
 The frozen modes are expanding with the comoving space through eternity.
-Finally the universe pass to each last phase which is the accelerated expansion, $z \sim 0.5$, due to a new aspect of gravity which acts as a repulsive force, currently with the name Dark Energy.
+Finally, the universe pass to each last phase which is the accelerated expansion, $z\sim 0.5$.
+This phenomenon is currently explained by a new aspect of gravity which acts as a repulsive force, namely $Dark\ Energy$.

-This magnificent scenery of phenomena are observed in an expanding background which was first observed by Hubble[1], in 1929, who studied the recessional velocities, v{rec} of far galaxies and compare it to their distances from the earth, d, establishing their proportionality with a constant that we named after him, H_0 , namely Hubble constant.
-This law is given by:
+This magnificent scenery of phenomena are observed in an expanding background which was first observed by Hubble[1], in 1929, who studied the recessional velocities, v{rec} of far galaxies and compare it to their distances from the earth, d, establishing their proportionality with a constant that we named after him, H_0 , namely $Hubble\ constant$.
+This law is described by:

-$$v{rec} = H_0 d . aga{1.1}$$
+$$v{rec} = H_0 d.
+(1.1)$$

-This law is still accurate today, in the approximation regime that was observed, and the Hubble constant has its best value, $H_0 = 67.27 \pm 0.66 \text{kms}^{-1}/\text{Mpc}$ as measured by the Planck Satellite[2] in 2015.
+This law is still accurate today, in the approximation regime that was observed, and the Hubble constant has its best value, $H_0 = 67.27 \pm 0.66 \,\mathrm{km s^{-1}/Mpc}$ as measured by the Planck Satellite[2] in 2015^1 .